rob-blackbourn/blog/_posts/2020-06-20-wasm-string-passing.md

 In my
 [first post](https://rob-blackbourn.github.io/blog/webassembly/wasm/array/arrays/javascript/c/2020/06/07/wasm-arrays.html)
 on WebAssembly I dodged the classic "Hello, World!" example as I thought it might be a bit tricky.
-Little did I realise how hard is was going to be!
+Little did I realise how hard it was going to be!

 In this post I'm going to look at how to solve it.
 The code for the project can be found [here](https://github.com/rob-blackbourn/example-wasm-string-passing).